In Kenya, A Rise In Attacks By Islamist Al-Shabab Insurgents

 PERALTA: Despite that promise, people here are scared.
 At a technical college, administrators sent students off campus because staying overnight in dorms would not be safe.

-ZENAIB SNINA: (Through interpreter) So we are fearing because we are near a university - and the people who are attacking, and there's no safety.
+ZENAIB SNINA: (Through interpreter) So we are fearing because we are near a university.
+And there are people who are attacking.
+And there's no safety, so...

 PERALTA: Right now, as the sun goes down, the city shuts down.

-SNINA: (Through interpreter) OK, once it's past 6 in the evening, we'll close the doors because we can't move out because there's soldiers moving around.
+SNINA: (Through interpreter) OK.
+Once it's past 6 in the evening, we close the doors because we can move out because there are soldiers moving around.